Which Exfoliator Is Best For Acne Prone Skin?

 When it comes to finding the best exfoliator for acne and blackheads, there are a few things you need to look for.

-First, you want an exfoliator that contains tiny beads or particles.
-These beads will help to loosen and remove the top layer of skin, which-can clog pores and lead to breakouts.
+First, you want an exfoliator that contains small beads or particles.
+These beads will help to loosen and remove the top layer of skin, which can clog pores and lead to breakouts.

 Second, you want an exfoliator that is mild and gentle enough not to irritate your skin.
 And lastly, you want an exfoliator that is oil-free so it won’t further contribute to breakouts.
 With these criteria in mind, we’ve rounded up a few of our favorite exfoliators for acne-prone skin.